TMGilchrist/COMP210_2_AR_VR_task/README.md

 ### Core mechanics:
-Surface made up of many small pins.
-The player can draw them up and freeze them into position to create interesting landscapes and sculptures.
+The concept for this project is inspired by the Pinscreen toy (a metal grid of pins that can be pushed out to create images).
+The player will be able to sculpt a surface of pins into interesting shapes by raising and lower areas of the surface with hands, simulating magnetism.
+A key feature of the project will be creating a natural looking distribution of pin heights when an area is raised or lowered, to create a more natural looking effect.

-* Surface grid of pins that can move individually (hexagonal?)
+* Surface grid of pins that can move individually. (hexagonal?)
-* Ability to raise areas of the pins (simulate magnetic force to create a spread of pin heights - see reference images)
+* Ability to raise areas of the pins. (simulate magnetic force to create a spread of pin heights - see reference images)
+* Ability to lowr areas of the pins.
-* Ability to freeze the pins in position (maybe this is the default)
+* Ability to freeze the pins in position. (maybe this is the default)
-* Ability to release pins (maybe all of them for simplicity) to reset the surface
+* Ability to reset the surface

+### Game Potential

+This mechanic could be integrated into a turn based strategy game as a terrain-altering mechanic.
+The player would be able to raise or lower a number of pins on the terrain grid, which could block or free unit movement across the board.

+### VR Platform